substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

-This code change closes an issue on GitHub and includes a change to always run the `integrity_test` in test externalities.
+This code change includes a change to always run the `integrity_test` in test externalities.

 ---